aarjee/Yoga-Kinect/Analysis/README.md

 ## Files added by Adhish (WIP)

+* First, ensure that the names of all the folders inside the dataset are standardized, for this, use minor_changes and rename_pebl_csv
-* To get final corelations, first run stability1 which will OUTPUT.csv containing stability values.
-To get the correlations, one must then run extract_pebl followed by obtain_correlation_matrix.py
+* To get final corelations, first run stability1 which will generate OUTPUT.csv containing stability values.
+Then run extract_pebl, to append pebl metric values to OUTPUT.csv, then run obtain_correlation_matrix.py

 * stability -- To calculate stability of one subject one asan (generic script)
 * stability1 -- Iterative version that runs over all subjects and asanas (in the current structure).
 It wil generate OUTPUT.csv containing stability values.
 * minor_changes -- To standardize asan names in the directory structure and file names (there are spelling mistakes in general).
 May need to run more than once.